Ryouh/Feats-Revisited/Feats.md

 ### Pushing Through

-The harsh environment you grow up in tough you how to keep going when others would collapse on the spot, granting you the following benefit:
+The harsh environment you grow up in tough you how to keep going when others would collapse on the spot.

 * You ignore a number of exhaustion points equal to half your proficiency bonus (rounded down).
 You still die when you gain 6 exhaustion points.
 * You remove 2 points of exhaustion per long rest instead of 1